Revised ARES Structure and Procedures Please read.

 The ARRL Emergency Coordinator (EC) is a key team player in the Amateur Radio Emergency Service on the local emergency scene.
 Working with the Section Emergency Coordinator, the District Emergency Coordinator and Official Emergency Stations, the EC prepares for, and engages in the management of communications needs in disasters.

-The Northern Florida Assistant Section Emergency Coordinator is to be announced soon.
+The Northern Florida Assistant Section Emergency Coordinator is to be announced.

 Here is a list of our NFL Section Emergency Coordinators from Steve Szabo WB4OMM: